MCV-2021-M1-Project/Team5/week1/README.md

   -g, --gt_results      relative path to the query ground truth result

   -r,--computed_results
-                        relative path to the computed results
+                        relative path to the computed results (pickle format as specified in the slides)

   -v, --validation_metrics
-                        set to true to extract the metrics
+                        set to true to just extract the map@K score

-  -m, --mask            set True to remove background
+  -m, --mask            set True to remove background from query images

   -plt, --plot_result   set to True to plot results

+### Output
+After running the script in with the folder argument set, five pkl will be generated following the format specfied in the slides.
+Each file correspond to the result for a different similarity/distance method in the color space passed as argument.
+The name format is:
+  - DistanceMetric_ColorSpace.pkl

 ## Example
 Query a single image and display output